EfeAbul/Image-Captioning/README.md

 ## Usage

 1. Download the dataset and place it in the appropriate directory.
-2. Run `Image_Captioning.ipynb` in Jupyter Notebook or Google Colab.
+2. Run `Image_Captioning.ipynb` in Jupyter Notebook or Google Colab (You need to update the file paths accordingly).
-3. Follow the notebook cells to train the model or generate captions from images.
+3. Follow the notebook cells to train the model and generate captions from images.

 ## Author